Endrju00/HowAreYou/README.md

 ## General info
 This project is an application that shows the weather and allows you to fill out a short survey from which the data is used to build charts.
-This allows the users to analyze their well-being in relation to various factors such as sleep, temperature etc.
+This allows the users to analyze their well-being in relation to various factors such as sleep, physical activity, temperature, sensed temerature, humidity and pressure.

 ## Technologies
 Project is created with: